Sampling constants in generalized Fock spaces: Introduction

 The proof of Theorem \ref{thm1} follows the scheme presented in \cite{HKO}.
 We will recall the necessary results from that paper.
-The main new ingredients come from \cite{MMO} and concern a finite overlap property and a lemma allowing to express the (subharmonic) weight locally as (the real part of) a holomorphic function.
+The main new ingredients come from \cite{MMO} and concern a finite overlapping property and a lemma allowing us to express the subharmonic weight locally as (the real part of) a holomorphic function.

-In \cite[Theorem 7]{LZ}, proving that the relative density is a necessary condition for domination, it is shown that $\gamma \gtrsim C^p$.
-Hence, we cannot expect better than a polynomial dependance in $\gamma$ of the sampling constant $C$.
+We should mention that in \cite[Theorem 7]{LZ}, in the course of proving that the relative density is a necessary condition for domination, it is shown that $\gamma \gtrsim C^p$.
+Hence, we cannot expect better than a polynomial dependence in $\gamma$ of the sampling constant $C$.
 In this sense, our result is optimal. \\

 As noticed in a remark in \cite[p.11]{Lu1} and after Theorem 2 in \cite{HKO} for the Bergman space, there is no reason a priori why a holomorphic function for which the integral $\int_E|f|^pe^{-p\phi}dA$ is bounded for a relative dense set $E$ should be in $\cF^p_{\phi}$.
 Outside the class $\cF^p_{\phi}$ relative density is in general not necessary for domination.
 For this reason, we always assume that we test on functions $f \in \cF^p_{\phi}$. \\